aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/bindcolumn/_index.md

 ```

-For the description of this property, please see [getColumnHeaderStyle()](../../com.aspose.gridweb/bindcolumn\#getColumnHeaderStyle--)
+Sets the style of the column.

 **Parameters:**
 | Parameter | Type | Description |